23 Top Movies for Chinese Learners in 2025

 Directed by Xu Zheng and starring Xu Zheng, Wang Baoqiang, and Huang Bo, Lost in Thailand is a 2012 Chinese comedy.

-Scientists Xu and Bo traveled to Thailand searching for their boss, who lived in a Buddhist temple.
-They wanted to be the first scientist to get a patent and market a new chemical additive.
+Scientists Xu and Bo traveled to Thailand to search for their boss, who lived in a Buddhist temple.
+They wanted to be the first scientists to get a patent and market a new chemical additive.

-While going, Xu meets a pancake sales agent named Wang, who came from Beijing.
-He wanted to achieve many dreams in Bangkok as a tourist with no experience in traveling.
+While going, Xu meets a pancake sales agent named Wang, who comes from Beijing.
+He wanted to achieve many dreams in Bangkok as a tourist, but he had no experience traveling.

-Following some comic turn of events, both form a team and locate Xu’s boss in Thailand.
-The story is simple and makes comedy even more enjoyable.
+Following a comic turn of events, both form a team and locate Xu’s boss in Thailand.
+The story is simple, making comedy even more enjoyable.

 21. Farewell My Concubine (霸王别姬 / bàwáng bié jī) — 1993